raju1g/Modeling-expected-goals-from-football-data-with-Python/README.md

 Effort to understand data in this way is made easier with a model that not only gives an underlying explanation but also helps to smooth-out the data.
 The model described here is based on the notion that the probability of scoring a goal will be greater when a player is closer (distance) and can see more of the goal-mouth (angle).

+The first parameter that is used to formulate the model is `shot distance`.
+In the figure below, the probability of scoring as a function of distance from the goal line is plotted.
+As expected, the probability of scoring is 1 when a player is 0 metres from goal and it already decreases to 0.2 at a distance of 10 metres.
+The data is fit using a logistic curve with an expression highlighted in the figure.

 ![rawdata](Outputs/distance.png)

+The next parameter used to formulate the model is `shot angle`.
+Here, the angle created by two lines drawn from the shot location to each of the goal posts is measured.
+This angle should be lower the further a player is from goal and greater when closer to goal.
+In the figure below, the probability of scoring as a function of shot angle is plotted.
+As expected, the probability of scoring increases with shot angle.
+The fit is obtained using a logistic curve with an expression highlighted in the figure.

 ![rawdata](Outputs/angle.png)